PXZUpLUK/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!